codio-content/OCR_J276_1.7_Systems_Software-Systems-software-and-the-operating-system/.guides/content/Systems-software-and-the-operating-system-3752.md

-In this lesson we will look
+In this lesson we will look at:

 **Systems software**
 The system software includes the BIOS and also the **operating system** and **utility system software**.